Songonge/Power-BI-Tutorials/Lab 1.md

 * Preview source data  with Power Query
 * Use data profiling features in Power Query

-## Steps Completed Throughout the Project
+## Launch Power BI Desktop
 To begin with, I downloaded the zip folder through the [link](https://github.com/MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/raw/Main/Allfiles/Labs/01-prepare-data-with-power-query-in-power-bi-desktop/01-prepare-data.zip) provided.
 Then, after I extracted everything, I opened the .pbix file.
 The following settings have been disabled:
 * Data Load > Import relationships from data sources on the first load
 * Data Load > Autodetect new relationships after data is loaded
 This was done to avoid Power BI automatically creating relationships between the data (tables).

-### Getting Data From SQL Server
+## Getting Data From SQL Server
 1. To complete this step, first I installed SQL Server on my computer.
 Then, using the backup file (.bak file) provided, I was able to extract the database containing all the tables and load it into Microsoft SQL Server Management Studio.
 The steps are given [here](https://github.com/Songonge/Learning-Power-BI/blob/main/Import%20a%20backup%20file%20in%20SQL%20Server.md).

 2. Once the database was up and functioning, I went back to Power BI to connect to the SQL Server database.
 On the Home tab, I selected SQL Server from inside the Data group.